 2. Use Keywords To Source For Diverse Candidates

 Industry jargon — When job postings use corporate or industry jargon and terminology, it alienates individuals who do not understand the terms.
-Rather than include a bunch of slang your industry uses, try to write your job postings from the perspective of an outsider.
+Rather than include a bunch of slang your industry uses, try to write your job postings from an outsider's perspective.
 Present the information and job description in terms that most candidates will understand.

 Gender terms — Certain words are often associated with specific genders.
 When you use too many gendered terms in your postings, you risk discouraging applicants from a wider pool of talent.
-For example, job postings that use terms such as “independent, ambitious, or driven” are perceived as more masculine roles, and can alienate female applicants.
-To attract and engage with a diverse group of applicants, recruiters need to balance the use of masculine and feminine terms.
+For example, job postings that use terms such as “independent, ambitious, or driven” are perceived as more masculine roles and can alienate female applicants.
+To attract and engage with a diverse group of applicants, recruiters must balance using masculine and feminine terms.

 Unconscious ableism — Just like with your gendered terms, the way you describe your workplace can impact who applies for an open role.
 When job postings use words such as “dynamic, fast-paced, or demanding,” they risk discouraging applicants with disabilities.
-These terms carry weight behind them and should be used sparingly to create an environment that feels inclusive and respectful.
+These terms carry weight and should be used sparingly to create an inclusive and respectful environment.

 3. Collaborate with Colleges

 Companies can (and should!) partner with universities and institutions with a large population of minority students to establish a reliable diversity sourcing strategy.
 The National Association of Colleges and Employers provides diversity resources to employers, such as a list of minority institutions and diversity statistics for minority schools.
 Employers can seek out these groups to form meaningful and equally beneficial relationships.
-In addition to creating a more diverse workforce, close collaboration with colleges can result in developing a young workforce that is more tailored toward fulfilling your company’s needs.67% of active and passive #JobSeekers say a #diverse workforce is important to them. @ClearCompany offers advice for how to genuinely weave DE+I into your workplace:
+In addition to creating a more diverse workforce, close collaboration with colleges can develop a young workforce more tailored toward fulfilling your company’s needs.67% of active and passive #JobSeekers say a #diverse workforce is important to them. @ClearCompany offers advice for how to genuinely weave DEI into your workplace: